-The Intensive Treatment Program (eight beds) of the Roberts/Smart Centre provides treatment for adolescents with a mental disorder, who have demonstrated that they are a danger to themselves or others and that they require services in a highly secure facility.
-Admission to the intensive treatment program is prescribed by legislation (Child and Family Services Act (CFSA), R.S.O.
-1990, Chapter C.11, section 114).
+The Secure Treatment Program (eight beds) of the Roberts/Smart Centre provides treatment for adolescents with mental health disorders, who have demonstrated that they are a danger to themselves or others and that they require services in a highly secure facility.
+Admission to the intensive treatment program is prescribed by legislation (Child, Youth and Family Services Act (CYFSA), 2017.

-The program offers an on-site classroom, where students are able to earn credits toward their high school diploma while in care, under a partnership between the Roberts/Smart Centre and the M.F.
+The program offers an on-site classroom, where students are able to earn credits toward their high school diploma while in treatment, through a partnership between the Roberts/Smart Centre and the M.F.
 McHugh Education Centre.

-Under the legislation, a Judge may order an adolescent to be committed to the treatment program for a period up to 180 days, which may be extended by judicial order.
+Under the legislation, a Judge may order a youth to be committed to the treatment program for a period up to 180 days, which may be extended by judicial order.

-The Roberts/Smart Centre is committed to a treatment process whereby the staff team will assist an individual adolescent to acquire and maintain skills and competencies necessary to help the adolescent to cope more effectively with personal and social issues.
+The Roberts/Smart Centre is committed to a treatment process whereby the staff team will assist an individual youth to acquire and maintain skills and competencies necessary to help the youth to cope more effectively with personal and social issues.

-This overall philosophy is based on the view that we optimize the functioning of the individual by teaching, coaching, and counselling in a supportive and caring milieu, thereby encouraging and supporting our clients in continued learning, effective, constructive and pro-social ways of behaving back in his or her community.
+This overall philosophy is based on the view that we optimize the functioning of the individual by teaching, coaching, and counselling in a supportive and caring milieu, thereby encouraging and supporting our clients in continued learning, effective, constructive and pro-social ways of behaving when they return to their community.

 The therapeutic approach for traumatized, self-harming youth is firstly to help them to adjust to the environment and help them to feel safe and cared for.
 An individualized program is implemented to address specific needs to help the youth to feel secure and safe.
 In cases of very high risk behaviour one to one staffing is arranged and paid for by the guardian.
 The youth then receives individualized attention to ensure his or her safety.
 It is from this foundation of safety that youth are taught grounding techniques in their clinical sessions to manage the accelerated emotions that accompany trauma and to keep themselves calm and safe by practising self-soothing and emotion regulation.
 The practice of these techniques by the youth is coached by the front line staff.

 Youth meet with their clinician regularly.
 The clinician and youth work together to set treatment goals that will help with his or her specific needs.
-An eclectic clinical approach is taken depending on the needs and treatment goals decided upon and may include: cognitive, cognitive behavioural, solution focused, attachment based, strength based, and mindfulness approaches in various modalities such as Art therapy, talk therapy and sand-tray is also available.
+An eclectic clinical approach is taken depending on the needs and treatment goals decided upon and may include: cognitive, cognitive behavioural, solution focused, attachment based, strength based, and mindfulness approaches in various modalities such as Art therapy, talk therapy, music therapy and occupational therapy

 The psychiatric care of the youth is provided by the Roberts/Smart Centre’s Consulting Psychiatrist who meets with the youth, shortly after intake, to review the youth’s clinical history and medications.
 Subsequent meetings are on an as-needed basis.
 The youth can make a request to see the psychiatrist through his or her clinician.